Making Mole With Mayakoba’s Executive Chef

-Grand Coral Golf Club
+(Formerly Grand Coral Golf Club)

 This impeccable course has been awarded the TripAdvisor’s Certificate of Excellence for 2 consecutive years.
-To earn this recognition, select winners must consistently provide a high standard of hospitality and quality services based on traveller reviews.
+To earn this recognition, select winners must consistently provide a high standard of hospitality and quality services based on traveler reviews.

-Hard Rock Golf Club
+Hard Rock Riviera Maya Golf Club

-There is no better time to stay and play in paradise than now!
+There’s no better time to stay and play in paradise than now!